Sometimes students need more time.

-Similar data monitoring could be used to identify children who are gifted or ready to accelerate.
-However, in-school "gifted" or "GATE" programs have become increasingly rare.
-State and federal program funds for gifted programs have been eliminated.
-If there is a gifted program in your school, it is because your school district committed funds for it.
-(Note: See the Ed100 blog for much more about this.)
-Some teachers do try to differentiate their classes in ways that enable such students to remain challenged.
+Decades ago, California schools used to set aside instructional time specifically for students who were identified as Gifted and Talented (GATE).
+State programs have been eliminated.
+If there is a gifted program in your school, it is because your school district committed local funds for it.
+(See the Ed100 blog for much more about this.)

-Rocketship CEO Preston Smith explains it this way.
-“We should all focus on personalized learning and obsessing daily with how we ensure our students are spending large chunks of their day (80%+) in their optimal zone of learning—meaning exactly at their level.
-I would bet that students in countries that lead the world in achievement spend maybe 25-40% of their time in these optimal zones.
-Technology is an incredible tool in this work as there are online programs that immediately allow a student to access content in their optimal zone.
-Again—technology is not the complete answer, but it is definitely part of the solution.”
+“We should all focus on personalized learning… technology is an incredible tool in this work as there are online programs that immediately allow a student to access content in their optimal zone.
+Again — technology is not the complete answer, but it is definitely part of the solution.”

 Search all lesson and blog content here.